NOTICE

 Dermatology: The recommended dose is 1 or 2 applications per day.

-Rhinology: As an impregnation of nasal wicks.
+Rhinology: By impregnation of nasal wicks.

-Method of administration
+Mode of administration

-Cutaneous and nasal use.
+Cutaneous and nasal route.

 Rinse thoroughly with water.